 I personally assure you that things get better.
 You are capable of carrying on, as long as you believe in yourself.

 2. Decide For or Against Terminating

-Once I was able overcome the sluggishness of my depression, I felt an enormous sense of urgency.
+Once I was able to overcome the sluggishness of my depression, I felt an enormous sense of urgency.
 Each week that passed felt like a reminder to take some kind of overdue action.

 Although I was raised to see abortions as morally deficient, the option crossed my mind.
-I began researching costs, procedures, and testimonials of women who’d voluntarily terminated pregnancy.
+I began researching costs, procedures, and testimonials of women who’d voluntarily terminated the pregnancy.
 I wondered if I could do it.
 Like the kick of a shotgun, instantaneous protest erupted within me.
 The anxiety I’d been feeling subsided, and I realized that my overdue action was to make an active choice to remain pregnant.

 Whether you choose to terminate or not, it’s important to make the choice thoughtfully.
 Pressure from others may sway you toward one option, but you are the only person who can decide.
 Realize that both options are permanent and will have a lasting effect.

 Some women may not feel ready to see an OB or midwife in the earliest weeks of pregnancy.
 That first appointment can be emotional, especially if you find yourself in that waiting room alone.
 Maybe you haven’t told your family or partner and don’t want it showing up on statements from insurance.
 Regardless of your ability to see a health professional, you need to make your prenatal health a priority.

 The first trimester is developmentally critical.
 Consider purchasing prenatal vitamins and enriching your diet with fruits and vegetables (whatever you can eat with morning sickness).
 Limit your caffeine intake, stop drinking and smoking, and read the labels on medications to avoid anything potentially harmful.
 Even common drugs such as ibuprofen and flu medicine can have adverse effects.